-Nearly every commercial real estate transaction involves a loan and commercial real estate mortgages can be far more complicated than their residential counterparts.
-In many cases, they offer additional options and nuances that are needed to meet the unique needs of a commercial real estate borrower.
+Nearly every commercial real estate transaction involves a loan, and commercial real estate mortgages can be far more complicated than their residential counterparts.
+In many cases, CRE mortgages offer additional options and nuances that are needed to meet the unique needs of a commercial real estate borrower.

 Several of these unique options have to do with the loan’s term and amortization period.
-These features are often confused for each other so it is the intent of this article to clear them up since they are important inputs into the loan payment calculation.
+These features are often confused for each other, so it is the intent of this article to clear up the differences between a loan term vs. amortization, since they are important inputs into the loan payment calculation.

 What is a Loan Term?

 A loan’s “term” is the period of time that the borrower has to repay the principal balance.
 The term can vary from one loan to another and it is heavily influenced by two key factors:

 - The specific needs of the transaction.
 For example, a borrower may plan to purchase a property, renovate it, and lease it up to stabilization.
 In such a case, the loan may have a shorter term than one that is intended to be held for a long period of time.

 - How long the bank wants to commit to the transaction.
 Depending on their view of macroeconomic conditions and interest rate movements, a lender may or may not want to commit to a loan transaction for the long term.

 In general, a commercial real estate loan has a term that ranges from 5-30 years, but most tend to be in the 5-10 year range.
 This is a relatively short term commitment for a lender and it provides borrowers with enough time to execute their business plan for the property.

 What is Loan Amortization?